This article covers 8 points on how to prove in an audit that your staff is properly trained:

 GDPR audit and data protection authority inspections typically ask for documentation showing that people who process personal data know the basic principles, data subject rights, and internal procedures (breaches, rights requests, sharing with third parties).

 The GDPR requires proactive accountability: being able to demonstrate compliance.
-Documented training is a central part of that demonstration.
+Documented training can provide practical evidence that personnel understand relevant privacy obligations and internal procedures.

 NIS2